kaievns/minitest-mustwonted/README.md

-# Most Wanted Things for MiniTest
+# Most Wanted Things for Minitest

-This is a little plugn for [minitest](https://github.com/seattlerb/minitest) which contains a new rspec-like `must/wont` matchers engine, and a set of essential matchers and hooks for testing ruby/rails applications.
+This is a little plugn for [Minitest](https://github.com/seattlerb/Minitest) which contains a new rspec-like `must/wont` matchers engine, and a set of essential matchers and hooks for testing ruby/rails applications.